 Compared to the additional CCB above, the increase in the regular CCB is quite small.

-So if your CCB reduced or increased with the July 2021, it’s likely because of a change in your 2020 family net income or family composition.
+So if your CCB is reduced or increased in July 2022, it’s likely because of a change in your 2021 family net income or family composition.

 Other Provincial Child Benefit programs